PanicAtTheCisco/NationStates-Statistic-Tools/README.md

 ## NationStates Statistic Tools
 * A collection of tools I made to keep track of and monitor the statistics of both my nation and that of the nations in my region

-### nation-statistics.py
+### nation-regional-rankings.py
-* Returns the current statistics of a single nation
+* Returns the current statistic rankings of a single nation in their region

 ## TODO
 * Create tool for getting historical trends for a single nation